getsentry/sentry-docs/src/collections/_documentation/data-management/rollups.md

 For some very advanced use cases you can override the Sentry default grouping using the `fingerprint` attribute.
 In supported SDKs, this attribute can be passed with the event information, and should be an array of strings.

-If you wish to append information, thus making the grouping slightly less aggressive, you can do that as well by adding the special string `{% raw %}{{ default }}{% endraw %}` as one of the items.
+If you wish to append information, thus making the grouping slightly less aggressive, you can do that as well by adding the special string `{% raw %}{{ default }}{% endraw %}` as one of the items (note that the double braces are important).

 ### Minimal example